whentotrade/Noggle.TikaOnDotNet/Developers.md

 # Developers

-This guild is for helping project contributors and maintainers get setup and oriented when making changes to TikaOnDotnet.
+This guide is for helping maintainers get setup and oriented when making changes to TikaOnDotnet.

 ## Building